And8j/New_Project_telegram_bot/CONTRIBUTING.md

 ├── README.md
 └── CONTRIBUTING.md
 ```
+⚠️ .venv/ is created by uv venv and should be excluded from Git using .gitignore.

 ### Thank You
 Your contributions are highly appreciated!
 Feel free to open an issue if you have questions or ideas.